breatheco-de/python-flask-api-tutorial/.learn/exercises/00-intro/README.md

 ## **POST /todos**

-It's going to add a new todo to the list by sending the following request body:
+The POST method is going to add a new todo to the list by sending the following request body:

 ```javascript
 {